 The Law Offices of John W. Bussman, Inc. has successfully defended clients accused of all types of marijuana-related offenses, including simple possession, possession for sale, transportation, cultivation, distribution and manufacturing concentrated marijuana (butane hash oil).
 John understands the issues that often arise in marijuana cases and how to use those issues to your advantage.

-The firm also represents medical marijuana dispensaries, collectives and delivery services.
-As a criminal defense expert, John knows how to properly form your cannabusiness so that you and your patients are protected to the greatest degree possible.
+The firm also represents marijuana dispensaries, cultivators, collectives and delivery services.
+As a criminal defense expert, John knows how to properly form your cannabusiness so that you are protected to the greatest degree possible.
 He can help reduce your potential exposure to criminal charges if you are already involved in California's booming marijuana industry.
 If you're considering getting involved with the marijuana business in Orange County, Los Angeles, Riverside or San Bernardino, take a moment to consult with a local expert before you get into trouble.
 An ounce of prevention up front is worth a pound of criminal defense services later down the road.

 Even as our culture has become more tolerant of marijuana, some police and prosecutors continue to aggressively pursue marijuana cases.